STUDENT HEALTH INSURANCE AT PLNU

-Considering this commitment to a healthy community, undergraduate students that are registered for classes on the main campus need to have valid comprehensive health insurance coverage for illness and injury.
-Each year, enrolled students need to provide proof of active health insurance, even if they are studying abroad and regardless of the number of units enrolled.
+Considering this commitment to a healthy community, undergraduate students that are registered for classes on the main campus must have valid comprehensive health insurance coverage.
+For each year of enrollment, students must have proof of active health insurance on the student portal, even if they are studying abroad and regardless of the number of units enrolled.

-If you are a new or readmitted student, please use the portal to upload a copy of the front and back of your current insurance card.
-If you are a continuing student and your card or coverage changes, you can upload a new card to the portal during fall and spring semester.
+The University highly recommends that students validate their health insurance on the portal prior to New Student Orientation and the start of classes.
+If you are a new or readmitted student, you can use the portal to upload a copy of the front and back of your current insurance card.
+If you are a continuing student and your card or insurance plan changes, you can upload a new card to the portal.
+Contact the Wellness Center for assistance with the process for changing or updating your insurance card on the portal (619) 849-2574, Monday – Friday 8 a.m. – 4:30 p.m.; email@example.com)

 Frequently Asked Questions